top of page

 BIOGRAPHY

-James has a passion for brass banding which has led him to play as a member of ‘National Australia Brass’ directed by Professor David King, as solo euphonium with Pacific Brass, Warringah Concert Brass, and The Leyland Band.
-He has also performed with other famous brass bands including the Grimethorpe Colliery Band and Brighouse & Rastrick Band.
+James has a passion for brass banding which has led him to play in many of the world’s leading brass bands.
+This has included, ‘National Australia Brass’ directed by Professor David King, as solo euphonium with Pacific Brass, Victoria Brass, Warringah Concert Brass, The Leyland Band, and the Hepworth Band.
+He has also performed in Norway with the Krohnengan Brass Band and with other famous bands including the Grimethorpe Colliery Band, Brighouse & Rastrick Band, and more recently, The Cory Band at the 2023 European Championships, in Malmö, Sweden.

 bottom of page